mahek320/Milestone-1/EKS_Cluster.md

 **A ReplicaSet in Kubernetes is a resource that ensures a specified number of identical pods are running at any given time.**

+**In this repository we have deployed a web application in the Kubernetes pod and created a replica set.In any case load is going to increase on your replica set so we have also performed autoscaling and manual scaling to increase or decrease the number of replicas of the pods.
+We have also performed rollling updates**

 Create an EC2 instance named EKS-inst with AMI type Ubuntu, instance type t2.micro, allow all traffic in the security group, and configure storage to 1x10 GiB.
 Create a role with full access to AmazonEC2ContainerServiceFullAccess, AmazonEKSClusterPolicy, and IAMFullAccess.

 **unzip file**